satbirsingh01/learning_material/git_for_gits.md

 ### Going Back with git checkout
 You will have seen HEAD in the git log, HEAD normally points at the branch you are working on but using `git checkout [commit_sha]` will create a 'detatched head state' where it points at a commit.
-You can channel you inner Henry VIII and detach the head, checking out to an earlier commit rather than a branch.
+You can channel your inner Henry VIII and detach the head, checking out to an earlier commit rather than a branch.

 `git checkout [commit]`
 `git checkout 064eb77`